Community Supported Agriculture

 Egg Share: With this option you get one dozen eggs per week for 32 weeks.
 The hens who lay these eggs are free ranging, with supplemental chemical free non GMO feed from Stewart Farms, just North of Springfield.

-Mushrooms: If you sign up for this additional share, you will receive a package of Willow Mountain mushrooms each week.
-The varieties rotate through Portabella, Baby Bella, Button mushrooms, and Oysters with an occasional variety pack or surprise variety thrown in.
+Mushrooms: If you sign up for this additional share, you will receive a package of mushrooms from MO Mushrooms each week.
+The varieties rotate through several different types of Oysters and Lions Mane with an occasional variety pack or surprise variety thrown in.

 Bread: We are excited to offer bread from Collective Kitchen every 1st and 3rd Tuesday of the month during the CSA season.
 Collective Kitchen is a cottage bakery in the heart of Rountree in Springfield.
 Their intention is to blend old world baking philosophies into modern day living.
 They specialize in hand mixed, naturally leavened, artisan sourdough breads.
 Each loaf is fermented for 30 hours, ensuring easy digestibility.
 Their CSA menu will consist of a rotation of breads that your whole family will love.
 From their signature Pain au Levain to seasonal specials like Polenta and Rosemary, they’ll bring you flavors that will make a happy household.